I decide to upgrade my iPhone and buy a second hand model from eBay. I thought I was getting a good deal as it was a great price.

 They use the same charging structure as iPhoneIMEI meaning the ask for an initial deposit followed by a second payment to complete the unlock.
-They say this is because the final price depends on a number of factors such as the iPhone model, it’s location and age.
+They say this is because the final price depends on a number of factors such as the model, it’s location and age of your iPhone.
 These other factors are taken into account once the unlock has been purchased to give a final fee.

 This means they have the ability to unlock devices from anywhere in the world.